moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/about.md

   - /about.html
 ---

-All the sites where Arabidopsis has been growing
+All the sites where Arabidopsis has been growing for the past 4 years!
 {% include map_participants_exp_duration.html %}

+&nbsp

 Number of flowers collected across the years
 {% include map_participants_number_flowers_collected.html %}